 Keep the green bits out of reach

-While a ripe red tomato is unlikely to do your kitty any harm, they should be prevented from nibbling on the stems or leaves of tomato plants, or unripe tomatoes.
+A ripe red tomato is unlikely to do your kitty any harm.
+So, they should be prevented from nibbling on the stems or leaves of tomato plants, or unripe tomatoes.
 These elements can contain higher levels of tomatine which could potentially trigger a reaction.

-Cat owners who grow tomatoes should take care to fence off the plants, or to position them in places curious kitties cannot access.
+Cat owners who grow tomatoes should fence off the plants.
+Or to put them in places curious kitties cannot access.

 Also, it’s important to remember that, like humans, cats can have individual sensitivities and allergies.